Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 No EU Adequacy Decision

 Australia does not currently have an EU adequacy decision under the GDPR.
-This means that transfers of personal data from the EU/EEA to Australia require appropriate safeguards (such as Standard Contractual Clauses or Binding Corporate Rules).
-The small business exemption has been cited as a significant barrier to obtaining adequacy, which is one reason the government is moving to remove it.
+Transfers of personal data from the EU/EEA to Australia require appropriate safeguards such as Standard Contractual Clauses.
+The small business exemption has been cited as a barrier to obtaining adequacy, which adds urgency to the tranche 2 reform work.

 Sector-Specific Privacy Laws